Brendan Devenney: Association football

 While playing for Donegal, Devenney would often pass the time during the 2000s by playing association football matches for League of Ireland club Finn Harps.
 He was involved in the 2001–02 League of Ireland Premier Division relegation playoff penalty shoot-out loss to Longford Town after Finn Harps qualified via the 2001–02 League of Ireland First Division.

-In 2006, he became disillusioned and began playing association football in Northern Ireland with Portadown.
+In 2006, he became disillusioned and began playing association football in the Irish League with Portadown.

 There was also Limavady United somewhere.

 Devenney, however, was not sufficiently interested in the sport to take up an offer of a two-year contract with Finn Harps in 2007, preferring to play football for Donegal.

-Devenney currently plays the sport for Gweedore United in the Donegal Junior Football League, an association football competition.
+Devenney has also played for association football club Gweedore United in the Donegal Junior Football League.

-Post-playing career
+Coaching and media work

-Devenney coaches his local club and does radio commentary for the BBC.
-He has been critical of the qualifiers the GAA have brought into the All-Ireland Senior Football Championship, saying they have "diluted the Championship season a bit."
-He has also been involved in a national radio debate hosted by Marian Finucane on the topic of money.
+As of 2012, Devenney was coaching his local club and doing radio commentary for the BBC.
+He was critical of the qualifiers the GAA brought into the All-Ireland Senior Football Championship, saying in 2009 that they had "diluted the Championship season a bit."
+He was also involved in a national radio debate hosted by Marian Finucane on the topic of money.
 He predicted Derry would beat Donegal in the 2014 Ulster Senior Football Championship quarter-final.

 DL Debate

 On 10 February 2020, a weekly programme called DL Debate began airing on Highland Radio.
 It originated in discussion between Devenney and Oisín Kelly between games on a Sunday, with Devenney concluding that a Monday evening programme to discuss the weekend's fixtures was necessary.
 Devenney's guests on the first episode included John Haran, Colm Parkinson (Laois) and Ciarán Whelan (Dublin).
 Others in later episodes included Neil Gallagher, John Gildea, Enda McGinley (Tyrone), Rory Kavanagh, Donal Reid, Bernard Flynn (Meath), P. J. McGowan and David Brady (Mayo).
+Devenney presented DL Debate live from Donegal Town on the evening of the homecoming after the 2025 All-Ireland Senior Football Championship final.

 Personal life

 He is the son of Paddy and Imelda Devenney.
-His father died of an illness in September 2022, while his sister Margaret also died - suddenly - the next day, and the two were given a joint funeral.
+His father died of an illness in September 2022, while his sister Margaret also died — suddenly — the next day, and the two were given a joint funeral.